PacktPublishing/Architecting-Serverless-Solutions-for-Enterprise/chapter-5/README.md

 ### Deploy the cloud run service

-We will deploy the cloud run service and add a storage trigger that will run the code when an image is uploaded to the GCP bucker ${NUMPLATE_BUCKET}
+We will deploy the cloud run service and add a storage trigger that will run the code when an image is uploaded to the GCP bucket ${NUMPLATE_BUCKET}

 Checkout the tutorial repo